KevinTheMix/CheatSheets/# Utils/Shotcut.md

 ## Quick Tips

+* Change video resolution via Settings > Video Mode > Custom
 * Use built-in Keyframes tab for simple effects transitions (no need for Glaxnimate)
-* The transition effect for crossfaded Timeline clips can be modified in the clip's Properties
+* Transition effect for crossfaded Timeline clips can be modified in that crossfade clip's Properties

 ## Glossary